Yale-NeRD/mind/artifacts/readme.md

 # Artifact evaulation

 ## Summary
-- *Please first check NDA and HW requirements*; if you plan to use CloudLab, you do not need to sign the NDA with Intel (but please agree with Mellanox's End-User Agreement as described below).
+- *Please first check NDA and HW requirements*: a programmable switch, Mellanox NICs and corresponding NDA.
 - We recommend using our VMs on Yale cluster to minimize effort to create VMs and manually build kernel on them.
   - You can try to rebuild kernel inside those VMs to verify completeness of the source code (we have a script for [rebuild](https://github.com/shsym/mind/blob/main/ctrl_scripts/readme.md#re-build-mind-kernel)).
 - Since some of the experiments use the memory access traces (over 6 TB), it would take more than a week to reproduce all data points for MIND and the compared systems (FastSwap and GAM).
 To mitigate this overhead: